JayjeetAtGithub/skyhookdm-benchmark-ssl/paper/paper.md

 We discuss the different stages in a Ceph experimentation workflow and also present and discuss the observations of running the benchmarks on our Ceph and SkyhookDM deployments.

 As future work, we aim to add workflows to automate other categories of Ceph benchmarks like CephFS and RBD benchmarks.
-Since this project explores the possibilities of making systems research automated and reproducible, we look forward to automate experiments on other popular systems for e.g. key-value stores like RocksDB, databases like ScyllaDB, etc.
+Since this project explores the possibilities of making systems research automated and reproducible, we look forward to "Popperize" experiments on other popular systems for e.g. key-value stores like RocksDB, databases like ScyllaDB, etc.

 <!--
 TODO: